derhuerst/pgbouncer-etcd-adapter/readme.md

                                        2) moving this temp file to the target path, *do not* write atomically.
                                       Default: false
+    -d  --debounce                  With bursts of changes coming from etcds, the time to delay regeneration of the config for, at most, in milliseconds.
+Pass 0 to regenerate on every change immediately.
+                                      Default: 200
 Examples:
     configure-pgbouncer-using-etcd -c /etc/pgbouncer/pgbouncer.ini --watch
     configure-pgbouncer-using-etcd --etcd-prefix pgb --no-atomic-writes